How to define words (terms) - features of a definition

 3. The differentiating characteristics that distinguish it from all others of its class"

-Theaitetos makes a first attempt to define the word knowledge.
-"Socrates raises objections to this definition. ... the definition is only an enumeration; instead of getting to the essence of knowledge, it lists only instances of knowledge." (www.claus-beisbart.de/teaching/wi2005/epi/epi2.pdf, 01.08.21)
+"Socrates raises objections to this definition. ... the definition is only an enumeration; instead of getting to the essence of knowledge, it lists only instances of knowledge." (www.claus-beisbart.de/teaching/wi2005/epi/epi2.pdf, 08/01/21)

 So a definition is not an enumeration, but it names the "distinguishing features" from other objects.
 In other words: A definition names the most important conditions which must be met so that an object can be designated by the word (term).